yussan/node-serve-static/README.md

 # node-serve-static
-Serve route from static site using NodeJS
+Serve static website from static site using NodeJS